 Our community deserves to be respected and feel included, regardless of their backgrounds or personal characteristics.
 Members should strive to ensure that all others feel welcome and respected.
 We do not permit any language or conduct that is illegal, threatening, prejudiced, hateful, or unlawfully discriminatory or harassing.

 In addition, Upwork itself does not discriminate against any person on any unlawful basis.
-Qualified freelancers and clients are welcomed in our community without regard to protected characteristics and opportunities on our platform are facilitated in a manner designed to reduce possible unlawful bias or prejudice.
+Qualified freelancers and clients alike are welcomed in our community without regard to protected characteristics, and opportunities on our platform are facilitated in a manner designed to reduce possible unlawful bias or prejudice.

 - When communicating with other Upwork users

 - When outlining eligibility or requirements on job posts